Proud to be celebrating 170 years in business

 • A de jure director is an individual who carries out the functions of a director but who has not been formally appointed as a director.

-• A de facto director is in principle the same as a de jure director and is an individual who carries out the functions of the director but has not been formally appointed as a director.
+• A de facto director is in principle the same as a de jure director, an individual who carries out the functions of the director but has not been formally appointed as a director.

 • Fraudulent trading in comparison to wrongful trading is when the directors of a company knowingly carry on business with no intention to pay their creditors.

-During the process of a liquidation, a liquidator can report findings of wrongful trading to a Court, however, there must be sufficient evidence in order for the Court to make a finding of wrongful trading as there is a higher burden of proof to satisfy.
+During the process of a liquidation, a liquidator can report findings of wrongful trading to a court, however, there must be sufficient evidence in order for a court to make a finding of wrongful trading, as there is a higher burden of proof to satisfy.

 For further information or to speak to one of our experts, please get in touch